gboehl/econsieve/README.rst

 * extracting functions from classes and compile them using the @njit flag (speedup)
 * major cleanup

-IPAS is build from scratch.
+NPAS is build from scratch.
 I barely did any testing as a standalone filter but always used it in combination with the 'pydsge' API, where it works very well.

 Yet I have not updated the documentation or the licensing.